Frequently Asked Questions

 Fundamentally, Glicko ratings use "confidence intervals" when calculating and representing your rating.
 When you first start using the site, your rating starts at 1500 ± 700.
 The 1500 represents your rating, and the 700 represents the confidence interval.

 Basically, the system is 90% sure that your rating is somewhere between 800 and 2200.
-It is incredibly uncertain.
-Because of this, when a player is just starting out, their rating will change very dramatically, potentially several hundred points at a time.
-But after some games against established players the confidence interval will narrow, and the amount of points gained/lost after each game will decrease.
+When a player is just starting out, their rating estimate will change very dramatically, potentially several hundred points at a time.
+After some games against established players the confidence interval will narrow, and points gained/lost per game will decrease.

 Another point to note is that, as time passes, the confidence interval will increase.
 This allows you to gain/lose points points more rapidly to match any changes in your skill level over that time.